25A0/MustacheDonkeyPants/README.md

 ## Mustache Donkey Pants

-This is a small tool to generate a deterministic, pronounceable and memorable names for a given input.
+This is a small tool to generate a deterministic, pronounceable and memorable names from a given input.
 Inspired by https://destructible.io/ and https://what3words.com/.

 ### Usage

 ```
 	% echo 'Hello World!' > myfile
-	% mdpants myfile
+	% ./src/mdpants.py myfile
 	MustacheDonkeyPants
 ```